ph0ph0/Stocksee/README.md

 Stocksee was a business that I started after being tired of searching shops on the highstreet for products that I wanted to buy right now.
 A product search on Google takes a few seconds, but trying to find the same product sold by a nearby retailer could take you hours.
 We live in the 21st century and the retail experience needed modernising, so I built Stocksee.

 Stocksee is a tech solution, with a consumer facing app that allows users to search the shelves of local retailers, whilst providing retailers with consumer insights relevant to their customer demographic using cutting-edge analytics.
-I built the entire platform myself, as well as undertaking everything that a business needs to grow; sales, marketing, investment etc).
+I built the entire platform myself, as well as undertaking everything that a business needs to grow (sales, marketing, investment etc).
 All graphic design work, animations, UI and UX was also done solely by me.
 Some of the technologies I used included:

 * Custom Analytics
 * Firebase